aradhana14nov/Community-Jaeger-Operator-tile/tutorials/distributedtracing-microservices-using-jaeger.md

 Now its time to Trace these services using Jaeger UI.

-Please refer tuturial "Jaeger-UI" to check how we can trace these services.
+Please refer tuturial "Jaeger-UI" to check how we can trace these services on Jaeger UI.